The Proper Time for the Blessing of the Trees

 Reciting the Blessing of the Trees on Shabbat

 The Poskim disagree whether or not the Blessing of the Trees may be recited on Shabbat.
 We have already written about this topic in the past.
-Halachically speaking, according to Maran Rabbeinu Ovadia Yosef zt”l, it is permissible to recite this blessing on Shabbat according to the letter of the law especially on years like this one (5776) when Rosh Chodesh Nissan coincides with Shabbat and there is a concern that if this blessing is not recited by the entire congregation on Shabbat, there may be those who will treat this blessing lightly and not recite it later at all.
+Halachically speaking, according to Maran Rabbeinu Ovadia Yosef zt”l, it is permissible to recite this blessing on Shabbat according to the letter of the law especially on years when Rosh Chodesh Nissan coincides with Shabbat and there is a concern that if this blessing is not recited by the entire congregation on Shabbat, there may be those who will treat this blessing lightly and not recite it later at all.
 In such a situation, it is certainly preferable to recite the Blessing of the Trees on Shabbat.
 Indeed, Maran zt”l behaved this way in his older years when he and the members of his synagogue would walk down the road and recite the Blessing of the Trees on Shabbat.
+Hagaon Harav Shlomo Zalman Auerbach zt”l behaved likewise.
+Similarly, if, for whatever reason, one has not yet recited the Blessing of the Trees and then sees blossoming trees on Shabbat, one should recite the blessing right away so as not to miss saying the blessing entirely.

 On Which Trees One May Recite this Blessing